 4. OFF-LIMITS, PRACTICE & COMPETITION • There is no practice period or off-limits period prior to the start of onsite registration.
 There are, however, specific rules defined below that govern practice within 10 days of each tournament.
 Contestants, coaches and boat captains may be on tournament waters until the start of onsite registration.
 Contestants, coaches and boat captains may not enter tournament waters to locate bass or potential fishing waters or sightsee after the start of onsite registration except during tournament hours.
 Testing equipment on tournament waters after the start of onsite registration is permitted only with prior approval from the tournament director.
 Within 10 days of the tournament no contestant, coach or boat captain may practice with, hire, barter for, or engage in services with, for the purposes of locating or catching bass on the tournament waters, any person who has been a bass guide for hire on the tournament waters within the last 12 months unless such person is the parent or documented permanent legal guardian of a contestant on a team in the event.
 Written proof of permanent legal guardianship to the satisfaction of tournament officials may be required.
-Within 10 days of the tournament contestants may only practice with another SAF member (FLW/MLF or TBF), their coach, their boat captain or an immediate family member (mother, father, brother, sister or grandparent) who also meets the above criteria concerning guides or be a registered active participant in a another TBF or MLF sanctioned event during this time frame.
+Within 10 days of the tournament contestants may only practice with another SAF member (MLF or TBF) that is confirmed in the tournament, their coach, their boat captain or an immediate family member (mother, father, brother, sister or grandparent) who also meets the above criteria concerning guides or be a registered active participant in a another TBF or MLF sanctioned event during this time frame.
 Nobody else, except a media representative or official approved by the tournament director, is allowed in the boat.
-On competition days, contestants, coaches and boat captains may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants, coaches and boat captains confirmed in the tournament and through publicly available sources (quasi-public websites, blogs and/or social media pages, including but not limited to Facebook, Instagram, Snapchat and Periscope, set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources).
-On competition days, contestants, coaches and boat captains may not follow a noncontestant’s boat or participate in the placing of markers, brush or other physical fish attractors by noncontestants or the practice of “hole sitting” by anyone.
-On competition days, contestants, coaches and boat captains may not place brush or other physical fish attractors, including chum of any kind, in tournament waters.
+Within 10 days of the tournament and extending through competition, contestants, coaches and boat captains may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants, coaches and boat captains confirmed in the tournament and through publicly available sources.
+Unsolicited information received at MLF weigh-ins is considered a publicly available source.
+Quasi-public websites, blogs and/or social media pages, including but not limited to Facebook, Instagram, Snapchat and Periscope, set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources.
+Within 10 days of the tournament and extending through competition, contestants, coaches and boat captains may not follow a noncontestant’s boat or participate in the placing of markers, brush or other physical fish attractors by noncontestants or the practice of “hole sitting” by anyone.
+During competition days, contestants, coaches and boat captains may not place brush or other physical fish attractors, including chum of any kind, in tournament waters.
 Flights over tournament waters, including drones, for the express purpose of locating fish or fishing locations are not permitted on competition days.
 Violation of this rule may result in disqualification.

 5. REGISTRATION & PRETOURNAMENT MEETING • Unless prior approval is received from tournament officials, both contestants comprising a team and their coach or boat captain must register and check-in at the designated registration site at the times listed in the tournament confirmation.
 Contestants and/or coaches or boat captains who fail to notify the tournament director and are more than 15 minutes late for registration check-in may not be entered in the tournament.
 It is mandatory that all contestants and their coaches or boat captains attend the pretournament meeting at the time and place set forth in the tournament confirmation unless prior approval is received from the tournament director.
 Contestants and/or coaches or boat captains not present for the pretournament meeting may not be entered in the tournament.
 Virtual pretournament meetings may be held in place of in-person meetings when such meetings are not possible.